andrewargatkiny/market-neutral-strategies/README.md

 # Market-neutral strategies
 ![4D Plot of Calmar ratio](./images/PlotCalmar4d.png)

 This is the code used for research on my thesis, “Development of market-neutral strategies targeting global markets” (to be published online this fall).
+If the file doesn't open, use this link: https://nbviewer.jupyter.org/github/andrewargatkiny/market-neutral-strategies/blob/main/strategy%20implementation.ipynb.

 Keep in mind, it was designed for exploration and analysis, not for production, so it may look a little twisted and not follow best practices.
 Stock data is NOT included as its redistribution isn't permitted by providers.

 I also included conclusion of the thesis in Russian in the repo.
 Main highlights and implications of the work are: